hallambaker/Mathematical-Mesh/Web/Reference/profile.md

 ````
->profile get /mesh=personal
+>mesh get
-ERROR - The command  is not known.
+ERROR - The feature has not been implemented
 ````

 Specifying the /json option returns a result of type Result:

 ````
->profile get /mesh=personal /json
+>mesh get /json
 {
   "Result": {
     "Success": false,
-    "Reason": "The command  is not known."}}
+    "Reason": "The feature has not been implemented"}}
 ````